 Cindy Finelli has been named the David C. Munson, Jr. Collegiate Professor of Engineering in recognition of her outstanding contributions in the areas of research, education, and leadership.

 Finelli is a trailblazer and leader in the area of Engineering Education Research (EER).
-She was the first faculty member hired into this area at Michigan in 2015, and three years later became director of the newly-established EER graduate program.
+She was the first faculty member hired under the College of Engineering’s EER initiative in 2015, and three years later became director of the newly-established EER graduate program.
 This program recently graduated its first cohort of graduate students.

 Her research is focused on teaching and learning at the undergraduate level, and on faculty professional development.
 A strong proponent of active learning, she identified strategies instructors can use in the classroom to lower student resistance to active learning, and she continues to advocate for faculty adoption of evidence-based teaching practices.

 Finelli’s recent research includes goals of enhancing the success of college students with ADHD, and improving an engineering student’s understanding of the sociotechnical impact of technology.
 To achieve the latter goal, she is co-directing a multi-institution team to develop one-class course modules that can be easily incorporated into existing core courses in electrical engineering.
 Examples of these modules are a discussion of conflict minerals and issues related to electric vehicles.
 One of these modules is being introduced into EECS 215: Introduction to Electronic Circuits, a course she often teaches within the department.

 Finelli has also been a strong advocate for DEI in engineering.
 She has served on both the ECE Committee for an Inclusive Department and the CoE Faculty Race and Equity Training Steering Committee.
 She also helped establish a virtual seminar series to bring top scholars to U-M to present on research about the experiences of students who are BIPoC (Black, Indigenous, People of Color) in engineering.